-11.13 The ARA considers an appropriate flange gap filler to be a more cost and time-effective solution than grade separation and states that it will continue to pursue a suitable option.
-However, until a tested and researched product is available, it proposes that the same requirements in AS1742.7 should be considered appropriate - that is, flange gaps shall be 65mm for newly constructed level crossings and maintained to a maximum of 75mm.
+- 11.11 The ARA says that the remaining option is grade separation which requires large scale infrastructure upgrades to create an overbridge or underpass to separate rail from the road, however this approach is costly, increases passenger travel time and physical effort and is not always appropriate, particularly in remote or regional areas. - 11.12 The ARA considers an appropriate flange gap filler to be a more cost and time-effective solution than grade separation and states that it will continue to pursue a suitable option.
+However, until a tested and researched product is available, it proposes that the same requirements in AS1742.7 should be considered appropriate that is, flange gaps shall be 65mm for newly constructed level crossings and maintained to a maximum of 75mm.
 It says that granting this exemption will align the requirement for flange gaps to an existing standard and provide ARA members with 'a defined standard to achieve a safe, functional outcome for people traversing level crossings'.

-- 11.14 Section 2.6 of the Transport Standards provides for: - an access path that allows continuous and unhindered passage to be provided with a minimum width of at least 850mm (or 800mm if the conveyance exists or is ordered before commencement of the section), and - the above requirement to apply to doorways and stairs, and between entrances, exits, allocated spaces and other essential facilities for passengers using wheelchairs and other mobility aids. - 11.15 The ARA states that it does not seek an exemption from s 2.6 of the Transport Standards concerning the internal access path requirements or door widths, however it says that an exemption is required to provide certainty that an access path and assisted boarding devices (as required by s 8.2 of the Transport Standards) are only required at a single door of rail conveyances, rather than all doors.
-This is because the Transport Standards do not expressly state that all doors should be accessible and do not define 'accessible doorway'.
+- 11.13 Section 2.6 of the Transport Standards provides for: - an access path that allows continuous and unhindered passage to be provided with a minimum width of at least 850mm (or 800mm if the conveyance exists or is ordered before commencement of the section), and - the above requirement to apply to doorways and stairs, and between entrances, exits, allocated spaces and other essential facilities for passengers using wheelchairs and other mobility aids. - 11.14 The ARA states that it does not seek an exemption from s 2.6 of the Transport Standards concerning the internal access path requirements or door widths, however it says that an exemption is required to provide certainty that an access path and assisted boarding devices (as required by s 8.2 of the Transport Standards) are only required at a single door of rail conveyances, rather than all doors.
+This is because the Transport Standards do not expressly state that all doors should be accessible and do not define 'accessible doorway'. - 11.15 Further, the ARA considers the exemption to be necessary because the Transport Standards encourage consolidation of onboard accessible amenities and, in the view of the ARA, nominating a primary boarding point: - ensures that customers who may require an allocated space or onboard accessible facilities can easily identify where they should board given that allocated spaces are not provided in all carriages

-- 11.16 Further, the ARA considers the exemption to be necessary because the Transport Standards encourage consolidation of onboard accessible amenities and, in the view of the ARA, nominating a primary boarding point: - ensures that customers who may require an allocated space or onboard accessible facilities can easily identify where they should board given that allocated spaces are not provided in all carriages - provides clarity to customers who require direct boarding assistance, noting that '[c]ustomers who do not require direct assistance are not prevented from using other boarding points' - provides consistent accessible boarding at a dedicated location across the entire network, providing familiarity for customers - allows customers to access onboard allocated spaces which provide safety benefits for customers using mobility devices by guiding customers to stop front-to-back so that if a train or tram must stop urgently, the risk of tipping is reduced, and - provides certainty to operators, allowing rail customer service staff to identify customers who may require direct assistance and in the interests of providing a reliable service, allow quick deployment of a ramp and customer assistance to meet the needs of customers.
+- provides clarity to customers who require direct boarding assistance, noting that '[c]ustomers who do not require direct assistance are not prevented from using other boarding points' - provides consistent accessible boarding at a dedicated location across the entire network, providing familiarity for customers - allows customers to access onboard allocated spaces which provide safety benefits for customers using mobility devices by guiding customers to stop front-to-back so that if a train or tram must stop urgently, the risk of tipping is reduced, and - provides certainty to operators, allowing rail customer service staff to identify customers who may require direct assistance and in the interests of providing a reliable service, allow quick deployment of a ramp and customer assistance to meet the needs of customers.